Mvnx-debug/Mvnx-debug/README.md

 # 👋 Hey!
 What's up?

 I'm **Marcos**, a Web Developer from Brazil.
-I work with technologies such as **JavaScript, Python, Node.js, React, SQL and MongoDB**.
+I work with technologies such as **JavaScript, Python, TypeScript, Node.js, React, Nest.js, Next.js, Bun, Elysia, Postgres SQL and MongoDB**.
 I'm passionate about building scalable applications and learning new technologies every day.

 ---